Computer Science (CSC)

 Typically offered in Fall and Spring

 This course explores client-server computing on the World Wide Web.
-The course focuses on the architecture of web-based client-server applications and accepted industry practices.
-Students work in teams to develop web applications with dynamic content delivery.
+The course focuses on the architecture of web-based full-stack applications as well as currently accepted industry's best practices.
+Students gain practical exposure to concepts, tools, and technology associated with web development through hands-on projects.

 Prerequisite: Grade of C or better in CSC 216